brickpop/tailcaddy/README.md

 ## FAQ

-**It doesn't work from outside my tailnet.** Correct — that's the whole point.
+**It doesn't work from outside my tailnet.** Correct, that's the whole point.
 Connect a device to your tailnet and try again.

 **Can I use another DNS provider?** Yes.
 Replace `caddy-dns/cloudflare` in the `Dockerfile` with any of the [caddy-dns providers](https://github.com/caddy-dns) and adjust the `tls { dns ... }` block in the `Caddyfile`.

 **Can I also expose a service publicly?** Yes, but this repo is deliberately scoped to the tailnet-only case.
-Drop `bind tailscale/` on a given host to listen on all interfaces — but then you own the public surface area.
+Drop `bind tailscale/` on a given host to listen on all interfaces, but then you own the public surface area.

 **What if I don't use Cloudflare for DNS?** You need a provider whose API is supported by a `caddy-dns` plugin (most major ones are), and you need to be able to manage records via API.